ibericode/mailchimp-top-bar/readme.txt

 } );
 `

-Or, another example, this only loads the bar on your "contact" page.
+Another example, this only loads the bar on your "contact" page.

 `
 add_filter( 'mctb_show_bar', function( $show ) {